 “This treatment has made a huge difference to the lives of our clients and it is something they could also access in a host of other countries, including France, Germany, the Netherlands and Slovakia.

 “There clearly needs to be a reconsideration of this issue and we are determined to fight hard to ensure that our clients’ voices are heard on this incredibly important matter.”
-Saoirse De Bont - Associate Solicitor
+Saoirse De Bont - Senior Associate Solicitor

 Find out more about Irwin Mitchell's expertise in handling medical treatment dispute cases